Elliska/Elliska/README.md

 ### About me 🧶

-I have great passion for data and analytical mind.
-My weakness are databases, data transformation, analyses and learning new things.
+I have great a passion for data and analytical mind.
+My weaknesses lie in databases, data transformation, analyses, and the pursuit of learning new things.

-> I love learning and challenges!
+> I love learning and enjoy challenges!

-My interests are data oriented.
-Not only I like analyses, but I am striving to make data accessible for anyone who will be working with them.
-When analyzing data, their transformation is inevitable.
-Most people dislike this part; I, on the contrary, like this part very much.
-Only through this phase I can get a real glimpse of data quality, consistency and ideas what can be done to make them better.
+My interests revolve around data.
+Not only do I enjoy analyses, but I am also dedicated to make data accessible for anyone working with it.
+When analyzing data, transformation becomes inevitable.
+While many dislike this part, I find it fascinating.
+It is through this phase that I gain a real understanding of data quality, consistency, and ideas on how to enhance them.

 ### What I am currently learning and working on? 📗

- At this moment most of my effort comes to have better SQL skill and improve python.
+Currently, most of my efforts are focused on improving my SQL skills and improve my proficiency in Python.

  📍 trying to design and write my first app